Grants and assistantships

-The University of Wisconsin-La Crosse offers a variety of graduate assistantships.
-Graduate assistantships include teaching (TA), research (RA), and program (PA) assistantships.
-Graduate assistantships are awarded by the academic program/department.
-Students who are in good academic standing are eligible for a graduate assistantship.
+The University of Wisconsin-La Crosse offers a variety of graduate assistantships and teaching assistantships which are awarded by the academic program/department.
+Students who are in good academic standing are eligible.
 The student must be enrolled at UWL for credit or GRC 799 to be eligible.
-Graduate assistantships are awarded on a very competitive basis according to individual department/program criteria.
+Assistantships are awarded on a very competitive basis according to individual department/program criteria.
 Graduate program/departments may have additional eligibility requirements.
-Students may be awarded a graduate assistantship for no more than four semesters and two summers.
+Students may be awarded an assistantship for no more than four semesters and two summers.
 Requests for exceptions to this policy should be submitted to the dean of the college in which the graduate program resides.

 Assistantships are not awarded to students admitted on probation.
-Graduate assistants must maintain a GPA of 3.00 or higher in order to retain eligibility for their awards.
-Tuition and fees are not waived for graduate assistants although the out-of-state portion of tuition may be waived in some cases.
+Assistants must maintain a GPA of 3.00 or higher in order to retain eligibility for their awards.
+Tuition and fees are not waived for assistants although the out-of-state portion of tuition is waved in many cases.
 Further information and application forms may be obtained from department chairpersons and/or program directors.

 UWL complies with the Council of Graduate Schools' Resolution Regarding Graduate Scholars, Fellows, Trainees, and Assistants which follows:

 "Acceptance of an offer of financial support (such as graduate scholarship, fellowship, traineeship, or assistantship) for the next academic year by a prospective or enrolled graduate student completes an agreement that both student and graduate school expect to honor in that context.
 The conditions affecting such offers and their acceptance must be defined carefully and understood by all parties.